38th TMW US TACTICAL MISSILES

 Click here for

-TAC Missleers Association
+TAC Missileers Association

 Convention Information!

-People always pointed at your chest and asked,"what's that?"
+People always pointed at your chest and asked, "what's that?"

 At first, you'd proudly say "That's my missile badge!"